TahereGmi/100-days-of-code/log.md

 ### Day 1: December 11, 2021

-**Today's Progress**: I made a night sky with shining moon, small clouds and twinkling stars using CSS.
+**Progress**: I made a night sky with shining moon, small clouds and twinkling stars using CSS.

 **Thoughts:** I had not worked with CSS animations for a long time.
 But I really enjoyed! :)